crowdin/crowdin-api-client-js/README.md

 });
 ```

-## Contribution
-We are happy to accept contributions to the Crowdin JavaScript client.
-To contribute please do the following:
-1. Fork the repository on GitHub.
-2. Decide which code you want to submit.
-Commit your changes and push to the new branch.
-3. Ensure that your code adheres to standard conventions, as used in the rest of the library.
-4. Ensure that there are unit tests for your code.
-5. Submit a pull request with your patch on Github.

 ## Seeking Assistance

-If you find any problems or would like to suggest a feature, please feel free to file an issue on Github at [Issues Page](https://github.com/crowdin/crowdin-api-client-js/issues).
+If you find any problems or would like to suggest a feature, please read the [How can I contribute](/CONTRIBUTING.md#how-can-i-contribute) section in our contributing guidelines.

-If you've found an error in these samples, please [contact](https://crowdin.com/contacts) our Support Team.
+Need help working with Crowdin JavaScript client or have any questions?
+[Contact](https://crowdin.com/contacts) Customer Success Service.

+## Contributing

+If you want to contribute please read the [Contributing](/CONTRIBUTING.md) guidelines.

 ## License
 <pre>
-Copyright © 2020 Crowdin

 The Crowdin JavaScript client is licensed under the MIT License.
 See the LICENSE.md file distributed with this work for additional
 information regarding copyright ownership.